unsoluble/quickscale/README.md

 - _Tile Scale Randomization Range_ sets similar bounds for the tile randomization tool.
 - _Maximum Rotation Amount_ sets the bounds for random rotations — a value of 15 here will allow for random changes between -15° and 15°.

-### Controls

-The control keys are listed in the **Controls Reference** page found in the Game Settings sidebar.
-Custom keybinds are available with the use of the [Library: DF Hotkeys](https://foundryvtt.com/packages/lib-df-hotkeys) module.

 ### Thanks!